Kaveen1212/dataset-images-size-changing-script/README.md

 ## License

-This script is provided as-is for image preprocessing tasks.
+This project is licensed under the Academic Free License 3.0 (AFL-3.0) - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Kaveen C Deshapriya